thinktandem/thinktandem.io/src/content/articles/accessibility-in-higher-ed.md

 	</li><li>Know that you and your team are doing the right thing to provide the most positive user experience you can for ALL of your users.</li></ul></ol>

-Experts are those who are constantly aware how much there is left to learn and decided to learn more!
+Experts are those who are constantly aware of how much there is left to learn and have decided to learn more!
 ----------

 What do I mean by that?
 It’s simple, there’s a LOT out there.
 Accessibility affects every aspect of your website marketing; from persona development to UX/design, to both front and backend development.
 There are social, ethical, and legal considerations.
 There’s a lot but you’re just another person traveling this path and we’re all learning.
 Hopefully, a little wiser to what accessibility is and how to navigate these woods than you were a few minutes ago.
 And [if you need help or just someone to help you put it into context for your stakeholders, give me a shout](https://thinktandem.io/contact/)!
 You’ll be fine, and your little dog too. <em>...couldn't resist...</em>